-Interrogating the data you hold on your passengers can provide powerful insights which impact on the way your airline markets itself and the strategies you put in place to boost loyalty.
-And one especially important question to ask is about the customer lifetime value (CLV) of each of your passengers.
+Exploring the data you hold on your passengers can provide powerful insights that impact on the way your airline markets itself and the strategies you put in place to boost loyalty.
+And perhaps the most important question to ask relates to the customer lifetime value (CLV) of each of your passengers.

 Customer Lifetime Value is a calculation which tells you:

-Let’s look at how airlines can calculate CLV, and then explore tactics to improve those figures.
+Let’s look at how to calculate customer lifetime value, and then explore tactics to increase customer lifetime value too.

-Established airlines tend to collect a wealth of data over the years which provides the information required to calculate CLV – learn about tools to collate data held in different silos here.
-Bring together the following data on your passengers and then carry out the calculation described below.
+Established airlines will have collected a wealth of data over the years which provides the information required to calculate CLV – learn about tools to collate data held in different silos here.
+Bring together the following data on your passengers and then carry out the CLV calculation described below.

 - Average order value